emacadie/groovy-validator/README.md

 AnnotationProcessor.process( Book )
 ```

+For POGOs, if a numeric field is declared as "def", it will become null if the argument does not meet the validation constraints.
+If it is declared as a primitive, it will be set to 0 if the argument does not meet the validation constraints.

 This project can also handle immutable objects.
 Instead of using AnnotationProcessor.process(), you annotate the class with  AstImmutableConstructor:

 ```groovy